NOTICE TO ALL READERS IN DUKE HUMFREY'S LIBRARY

 Special Collections will be moving!

-From August 2014, we will begin moving material into the restored Weston Library.
+Duke Humfrey's Library will close on Friday 19 September 2014.
+All material currently read here will be available in the Weston Library.
 Our goal is to transfer our collections safely with minimal disruption to users.
 During the process some items may be temporarily unavailable.
 We do not anticipate that any holdings from our collection will be out of circulation for more than two weeks at a time.

 Thank you for your patience as we progress these major projects.